joelbrewster/zero-player/README.md

 - I moved the information on the sides to be shown in a modal on page reload.

-## Roadblocks
+## Roadblocks and thoughts
-- I originally just wanted to get the position of the matrix logging to console.
+- After getting the matrix grid working, I just wanted to get the triggered positions of the matrix logging to console.

   ```
 if (data.grid[i][j])

   ```
-  - Changed.
+  - Changed to:
   ```
 if (data.grid[i][j] == 1)
   ```
 - It would return an object, not the grid[i][j].
 I presumed it'd always be true, but it would return undefined, 0, and all the things I can do to the array.
 Silly mistake.

-## Keyboard input
+- Routing the monome with MaxMSP,then routing it to OSCulator, and then linking that to Mousetrap.js to trigger rows/columns on the screen is super clunky.
+  - I'd like to find a way to do this without relying on so many routes.

-- Initially I had this type of thing:
+- Initially I had this type of thing to trigger the rows/grids with the computer keyboard:
 ```
 window.addEventListener("keydown", checkKeyPressed, false);